Typography of Apple Inc.: San Francisco

 In 2015, with the release of the Apple Watch, Apple began the usage of San Francisco in Apple Watch marketing materials, as well as in the Apple Music wordmark.
-In September 2016, the company began using it as the typeface of word marks such as "iPhone", "AirPods", and "MacBook Pro" on the devices themselves, as well as keynote slides and product packaging.
+In September 2016, the company began using it as the typeface of wordmarks such as "iPhone", "AirPods", and "MacBook Pro", on the devices themselves, as well as keynote slides and product packaging.
 This change was also reflected in some headlines on product marketing web pages.
-Subsequently, on January 24, 2017, Apple began updating its website to use the San Francisco font, and as a result it became the company’s universal typeface for all its products.
+Subsequently, on January 24, 2017, Apple began updating its website to use the San Francisco font, and as a result it became the company's universal typeface for all its products.

 System fonts

 Apple has used a variety of system fonts for the user interfaces of its products.

 Early fonts

 Apple's earliest computers, along with other personal computers of the period, had extremely limited graphical capabilities and could originally display only uppercase ASCII using a set bitmap font.
 The IIc and Enhanced Apple IIe expanded on this, supporting 40 or 80 columns of text and an extended character set called MouseText.
 It was used to simulate simple graphical user interfaces, similar to the use of ANSI X3.64.

 The first Apple computer with a purely bitmapped display, the Lisa, shipped in 1983.
 It used a system font with distinctive V and W letterforms.